Kahn/freetel/easy-asterisk-gui/README.txt

   you can use it as a GUI for Asterisk on a little SOHO Linux box that is also your firewall, server etc.

-* Easy Asterisk tells you when something is wrong, like if your Phone System can't see the Internet.
+* Easy Asterisk tells you when something is wrong, for example you get a warning if your Phone System can't see the Internet.

 * Extensive pre-configuration of extensions.conf and sip.conf,
   pre-selected phone numbers, SIP trunks are selected from a pull-down menu (except they are called VOIP lines).
 Analog ports are auto detected, at least on the IP0X.
+This makes adding IP phones very fast and simple.

 [[status]]
 Status
 ------

-Alpha.
+Alpha:

-* Works on IP0X
+* Works on IP0X.
 * Not tested on x86.
 Several IP0X features are n/a for x86 and should be
   disabled when the x86 (or non-IP0X) platform is detected.
 * Needs feedback from real users to see how useful the concept is and what (un)features need to be added.
+* Need a few more (un)features to be added, and Voip Line screen populated with more ITSPs.
+* But quite useable as it stands.

 [[notes]]
 Implementation Notes